 Check your genetic data for rs1062613 (23andMe v4, v5; AncestryDNA):

-KLB gene: The klotho-B gene is involved in the regulation of bile acid synthesis.[ref]
+KLB gene: The klotho-B gene involves the regulation of bile acid synthesis.[ref]

 Check your genetic data for rs17618244 (AncestryDNA only):

-There are several TRPV1 variants that have been studied in regards to people’s response to spicy foods (capsaicin).
+Several TRPV1 variants have been studied with regard to people’s responses to spicy foods (capsaicin).
 While none of these variants have been researched in relation to IBS, it would make sense that overexpression of TRPV1 genetically would increase the risk of IBS.
 Check your spicy food genes here.

 The TRPM8 gene has also been implicated in the risk for IBS-Mixed and IBS-C.

 Check your genetic data for rs10166942 (23andMe v4, v5; AncestryDNA):

 - C/C: increased risk of IBS-C, slower colonic transit time[ref]